Frustrations and Fixes

 Necessary?

 Once you’re all on the same page, you can move more confidently toward a solution.
-If these terms are slightly different ways of expressing the same thing, a collective compromise will save headaches for all.
-If there are real differences, sharpening your terms will reduce clutter when a user is searching for a piece of media.
+If these terms are slightly different ways of expressing the same thing, a collective compromise will save headaches for all (and strengthen your DAM system's status as a single source of truth).
+If there are real differences, sharpening your terms will reduce clutter when a user is searching for a piece of digitized content.

 Thankfully, most DAMs are built to accommodate these scenarios, with role- or project-based filters that will configure the system to display only relevant information to a given end-user.
 Establish which terms need to overlap and which need to be unique, and then use this information to create helpful role-permissions in the DAM, so that everyone can find what they need, using language that’s intuitive to them.